Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 vhf boat distress beacon

-How personal locator beacons work
+How emergency rescue beacons work

 The distress signal emitted by a vessel is directly linked to a network of satellites (COSPAS SARSAT) locating distress alerts.
 When a beacon is triggered, it sends a distress signal corresponding to an associated frequency that will be picked up by the satellite.